 8. Get a Plan (#PlanBabyPlan)

 As much as we want to be in the moment and living fully, we also know that structure and plans are meant to help not hinder our ability to stay present because they actually help us stay on track by being less distracted by many other things.

 9. Focus on needs over actions (#WhatDoINeed?)

 When we see our children act out with bad behavior, it’s natural to want to correct their actions.
 But, when we can stop to see what their actions mean we start to understand each other better and get to the root of the problem more quickly.
 Asking yourself what you need or asking yourself what your child needs is an effortless way to curb hurtful behaviors more quickly.

 10. Detach (#LetGoNow)

 One of my absolute favorite ways to walk in this world with more ease and flow is to learn to quickly let go (detach, disengage) of things, ideas and people that cause us extreme stress and feelings of negativity.
-We devote a whole week to this concept in The Abundant Mama Project Online Program because it is is SO entirely hard to do.
+We devote several lessons to this concept in The Abundant Mama Project Home Study Program because it is is SO entirely hard to do.
 And yet when we master it we find ourselves living a much more effective daily life.
 Let Go now.